 You can also send us an email to which we will reply promptly at email@example.com

 Find out how much you can claim for your holiday accident.

-View Legal Experts compensation guide for packaged holidays find out if you are eligible to claim.
+View Legal Experts compensation guide for package holidays find out if you’re eligible to claim.

-This link provides more information about how claims work and to calculate what compensation you might be due, our article explains the process in depth.
+This provides more information about how claims work and to calculate compensation.
+Our article explains the process in depth.